What is Inventory Valuation?

 - It is common in economics that prices of the products do increase with time.
 However, there are times when these prices rise in a very short span of time, especially for agro-commodities affected by climate and drastic weather conditions.
-Hence sometimes it leads to mismatches between costs and revenues when FIFO is applied because the paper calculations do not justify the actual inflated calculations
+Hence, sometimes it leads to mismatch between costs and revenues when FIFO is applied because the paper calculations do not justify the actual inflated calculations

 Advantages of LIFO

-- The biggest advantage of the LIFO mechanism is that it matches the profitability in a much better way as it takes the latest cost into consideration.
-This is the reason that profits are less as the corresponding net income is low.
-This is the reason many accountants and regulators think that it helps in gauging the management’s ability to generate profits.
-It is much better than the FIFO method which has huge paper profits compared to the actual ones.
+- The biggest advantage of the LIFO mechanism is that it matches the profitability in a much better way as it considers the latest cost.
+It is the reason that profits are less as the corresponding net income is low.
+It is the reason many accountants and regulators think that it helps in gauging the management’s ability to generate profits.
+It is much better than the FIFO method, which has huge paper profits compared to the actual ones.

 - Another advantage is that since LIFO uses the current costs for calculation costs of gold sold, it can not be manipulated by inflation and provides a very concurrent view.
-Also because od using the latest prices into consideration, there is less burden of taxes on the bottom lineBottom LineThe bottom line refers to the net earnings or profit a company generates from its business operations in a particular accounting period that appears at the end of the income statement.
+Also, because of using the latest prices into consideration, there is less burden of taxes on the bottom lineBottom LineThe bottom line refers to the net earnings or profit a company generates from its business operations in a particular accounting period that appears at the end of the income statement.
 A company adopts strategies to reduce costs or raise income to improve its bottom line. .